Discover

 Resources:

-Follow Joseph Skahn on Facebook
+Joseph S. Kahn on Facebook

-Connect with Joseph Skahn on LinkedIn
+Joseph S. Kahn on LinkedIn

-Boost Your Online Visibility with HumJAM—Preferred Choice of Top SEO Agencies
+Boost Your Online Visibility with HumJAM—Preferred Choice of Top SEO Agencies (official site)

-Pharice Brown is a literary activist, book publisher, and founder of Pain to Prosperity Publishing, a platform dedicated to amplifying powerful Black and Brown voices too often overlooked in mainstream publishing.
+Pharice Brown is a literary activist, book publisher, and founder of Pain 2 Prosperity Publishing, a platform dedicated to amplifying powerful Black and Brown voices too often overlooked in mainstream publishing.
 Leveraging her background in corporate strategy and her passion for professional and personal storytelling, Pharice has created a company focused on legacy, impact, and authentic representation.
 She helps future authors overcome doubt, discover their stories, and navigate the publishing process to create works that resonate and inspire.

 https://youtu.be/DlEDKp97wUo